Skip to content

 of Australia's British migrants choose to live in Melbourne (approx)

-of British migrants are families with children and 34% are couples with now children
+of British migrants are families with children and 48% are families with no children

 Top occupations for Melbourne's British community